vpavlenko/study-music/research/README.md

         - can we visualize the real expressiveness on the score?
         - what are the patterns of expression for certain pieces / composers / styles? what's the easy model to teach the real side of it?
         - what are expression fingerprints of certain pianists?

-PS.
-I should note that I'm a beginner researcher myself.
-I haven't published any scientific articles yet.
-My only degree is Bachelor's in Applied Mathematics and Computer Science and most of my teaching experience is also about tech.
-However, I hope that I can combine my experience in tech with my knowledge of music theory and linguistics to make something valuable for others.